motangpuar/infidel_env/README.md

 ## General Info

-This is the essential vim and tmux configuration for cli based unix systems.
+This is the essential VIM and Tmux configuration for cli based unix systems.

 ## Clone
 ```